 - Approximately one-third of the undergraduate students in the College were on the Dean’s List each semester.

-- The official NDSU tartan was introduced during homecoming week when Kelly Nelson, student, designer, and a junior in Apparel and Textiles, presented President Dean Bresciani with an official tartan tie.
+- The official NDSU tartan was introduced during homecoming week, 2011, when Kelly Nelson, student, designer, and a junior in Apparel and Textiles, presented President Dean Bresciani with an official tartan tie.
 The NDSU tartan is registered in Scotland.
+Kelly graduated in May 2013.

-- Twenty four graduate students co-authored referred journal articles with faculty and 43 co-presented 34 papers at national and international meetings.
-An additional 22 other publications were co-authored by students.
+- Graduate students co-authored 13 referred journal articles with faculty.
+Students co-presented 17 papers at national and international meetings.
+An additional 11 other publications were co-authored by students.

 3. North Dakota 4-H Youth: